-How do you get all this done?
+How do you do all of this?

 The video below shows you how everything works once your WordPress site has been expertly configured …

-WordPress Traffic Automation Blueprint – Traffic Generation Plugins
+WordPress Traffic Automation Blueprint – Plugins

 - Distribute comments automatically to other blogs

-Download URL: https://wordpress.org/plugins/jetpack
+Download URL: https://jetpack.com/

 (Connect Jetpack to your WordPress.com account)

 Next, activate the Publicize feature …